nuxt-modules/i18n/docs/options-reference.md

   // vue-i18n configuration
   vueI18n: {},

+  // If true, vue-i18n-loader is added to Nuxt's Webpack config
+  vueI18nLoader: false,

   // List of locales supported by your app
   // This can either be an array of codes: ['en', 'fr', 'es']
   // Or an array of objects for more complex configurations: